 Nir-Am Field Hospital, Negev, Southern Front

 Nurse Rachel Barzilai, completed her studies at Hadassah Nursing School in 1938.
 She was assigned in 1948 to Nir-Am in the Negev to assist in caring for wounded fighters on the southern front.
 She recounts difficulties coping in the patients’ room: the unsafe shed, a hastily set-up shelter with 20 beds, the lack of skilled help, and the number of wounded.
 Medicines, when they could get them, were dropped by plane, but packages often fell into Egyptian territory.
 They received penicillin, but had no idea what to do with it.
 Time was of the essence and time was something they did not have enough of – sometimes not even to eat.
 She was the only registered nurse there, and her assistants were young women from the German Aliya.
+As she rememberd: " I asked the medics to wake me up for any new upcoming wound to us.
+Many wounded people from all the surrounding kibbutzim (Saar, Ruhama) would bring us.
+I will not forget a guy who lost both his legs and when the doctor who treated him in the "operating room" asked him how old he was, he replied: 17 and 3 days old.
+Both me and the doctor cried and we had to change our wet masks ...."

 Jaffa Area, Operation Hametz, Central Front